masters-info-nantes/JohnnyDoop/README.md

 To rank the links with the page rank algorithm using Hadoop, type:

-*mvn clean install package
-*java -jar target/JohnnyDoop.jar -rank myUrls.txt
+java -jar target/JohnnyDoop.jar -rank myUrls.txt

 ## Page Rank (Pig)
 To rank the links using Pig, type: